DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

         item: items,
     };
 };

 ```

-Now this RSS feed will have a similar reading experience to the original website.
+Now the RSS feed will have a similar reading experience to the original website.

 ::: tip Note
-Note that we only send `1` HTTP request when using API to get everything we need in the previous section.
-However, in this section, we send `1 + n` HTTP requests where `n` is the number of feed items in the list from the first request.
+Note that in the previous section, we only needed to send one HTTP request using an API to get all the data we needed.
+However, in this section, we need to send `1 + n` HTTP requests, where `n` is the number of feed items in the list from the first request.

 Some websites may not like this behaviour and may return errors like `429 Too Many Requests`.
 :::